Asinara: Early history

 Human habitation on the island dates back to the Neolithic Age, with Domus de Janas (sprites' houses) near Campu Perdu.
 Carved into soft limestone, the constructions are unique to the island.

 Because of its central position in the Mediterranean, Asinara was known and used by Phoenicians, Greeks, and Romans.
 The Camaldolite monastery of Sant'Andrea and the Castellaccio on Punta Maestra, Fornelli, may date to the Middle Ages.

 The island was also an object of pirate raids by the Saracens.
 Later, ownership of Asinara was contested between Pisa, the Republic of Genoa, and the kingdom of Aragon.
 From the 17th century, shepherds from Sardinia and Liguria colonized the island.
 In 1721, it became property of the Savoy Kingdom of Sardinia.

 In 1885 the island became state property; a lazaretto, the Primario Lazzaretto del Regno d'Italia, was built at Cala Reale and an agricultural penal colony was established at Cala d'Oliva, by order of King Umberto I of Italy.
 About 100 families of Sardinian farmers and Genoese fishermen who lived on Asinara were obliged to move to Sardinia, where they founded the village of Stintino.

 During the First World War, the island was used as a prison camp for some 24,000 Austro-Hungarian soldiers, 5,000 of whom died during their imprisonment.
 It was used as a place of detention for Ethiopian POWs during the Second Italo-Ethiopian War.
-Majority of the Ethiopians kept there were members of the Ethiopian nobility.
+The majority of the Ethiopians kept there were members of the Ethiopian nobility.

 In the 1970s the prison facilities were refurbished as a maximum security prison.
-In past years was assigned mainly to detention of mafia members and terrorists, and has housed the likes of such as the mafia boss Totò Riina.
-Prisoners and warders were the only inhabitants of Asinara for about 110 years, until the closure of the prison in December 1997.
+In past years it was assigned mainly to detention of mafia members and terrorists, and it has housed the likes of the mafia boss Totò Riina.
+Prisoners and warders were the only inhabitants of Asinara for about 110 years, until the prison closed in December 1997.

 Construction on the island has been forbidden for the last century.